 Academic and Technical Communication

-This subject provides a broad overview of the principles and practice of communication in undergraduate and professional engineering and science environments.
-Students have opportunities to engage with the literacy demands of undergraduate study in engineering and science and to develop an appreciation of the role communication plays in the lives of engineering and science professionals.
-This subject includes technical language, visual communication and language functions, locating and evaluating engineering and science information sources, academic integrity and referencing conventions.
+This subject provides a broad overview of the

+principles and practice of communication in

+undergraduate and professional engineering

+and science environments.
+Students have

+opportunities to engage with the literacy

+demands of undergraduate study in

+engineering and science and to develop an

+appreciation of the role communication plays in

+the lives of engineering and science

+professionals.
+This subject includes technical

+language, visual communication and language

+functions, locating and evaluating engineering

+and science information sources, academic

+integrity and referencing conventions.

+SCHM001

-SCHM001 EFTSL: 0.111 Chemistry 1
+Chemistry 1

-This subject is an introduction to chemistry covering matter, chemical reactions, atomic structure, stoichiometry, the periodic table, intermolecular forces, crystal structures, molecular geometry, introductory carbon chemistry, thermochemistry, equilibrium, acidbase equilibria.
+This subject is an introduction to chemistry covering matter, chemical reactions, atomic structure, stoichiometry, the periodic table, intermolecular forces, crystal structures, molecular geometry, introductory carbon chemistry, thermochemistry, equilibrium, acid-base equilibria.
 The laboratory program complements the learning experiences in the lectures.

+SFMT001

-SFMT001 EFTSL: 0.111 Foundation Mathematics
+Foundation Mathematics

-This subject introduces those aspects of algebra, functions and calculus that are considered fundamental and that are required in subsequent technical courses.
+The subject introduces those aspects of algebra, functions and calculus that are considered fundamental and that are required in subsequent technical courses.
 Students are shown how to provide systematic and detailed answers to problems using standard mathematical notation, thus enhancing their written communication skills.
-Topics include algebra, calculus, logarithmic and exponential functions, introduction to sequences and series.
+Topics include algebra, polynomial functions, geometry, trigonometric functions, calculus, logarithmic and exponential functions, introduction to sequences and series.
 This subject is taken by students with moderate mathematical background as a prelude to Mathematical Modelling 1.

+SMAT001

-SMAT001 EFTSL: 0.111 Mathematical Modelling 1
+Mathematical Modelling 1